-Taking smaller plants, elevating them and combining some interesting pottery or containers can create some very interesting effects and looks… sort of like “living art”.
+Taking smaller plants, elevating them, and combining some unique pottery or containers can create some very interesting effects and looks… sort of like “living art”.

 Many people think from the start that since the plant is a cactus or in the cactus family (like the Opuntia prickly pear) it shouldn’t be watered or it only needs a little.
 In the watering department, it wants to be watered well.